erisdisqordia/pleroma-fe/docs/USER_GUIDE.md

 - Hide post statistics: This hides the number of favorites, number of replies, etc.
 - Hide user statistics: This hides the number of followers, friends, etc.
 - Muted words: A list of words that will be muted (i.e. displayed in a collapsed state) on the timeline and in notifications.
 An easy way to tune down noise in your timeline.
 Posts can always be expanded when you actually want to see them.
-- Hide filtered statuses: Selecting this will not only collapse the filtered / muted posts, but hide them completely.
+- Hide filtered statuses: Selecting this will hide the filtered / muted posts completely instead of collapsing them.

 ## Version